Designing a Zen Garden Micro-Sanctuary

 To achieve balance without the clutter, use this ratio.
 It’s borrowed from classic interior and modern exterior design, but it translates perfectly to the micro-garden.

-- 60% Grounding (Negative Space): This is your Ishi-gumi foundation.
+- 60% Grounding (Negative Space): This is your Ishi-gumi (stone arrangement) foundation.
 Fine gravel, sand, or a low-profile moss carpet.
 This is the “silence” that lets everything else shut up for a minute.

 - 30% Structure (Hardscaping): The “walls” of your bento.
 Your deck platform, a single statement boulder, or vertical slat fencing.